-Following on from my last article on the sports jacket, our recent profiling of the great Michael Bastian and with all this talk of sportswear having an increasing influence within menswear this season, there isn’t a better time to introduce to you another garment which has true sporting heritage; The Rugby Shirt.
+Following on from my last article on the sports jacket, there isn’t a better time to introduce to you another garment which has true sporting heritage: The Rugby Shirt.

 I never usually start an article off with a lie, so I’ll try my best to honest from the start.
 I love rugby – I spent my teenage years playing it 5 days a week until I was forced out by a nasty PCL injury.
 My friends and I used to pretty much exclusively wear rugby shirts whenever non-school uniform day or the weekend rolled around.
 In fact I’m pretty sure between all of us we had every international jersey there was.
 So I tend to look back on this particular garment with fondness and a lot of great memories.